How to Customize the WordPress Password Reset Form

 1. Install WPForms

-First, log in to your WPForms account.
-Once you’ve logged in, click on the Downloads tab.
+After you’ve installed the plugin, log in to your WPForms account and click on the Downloads tab.

 This is a page with all of your available licenses.
 To download the plugin, click on the Download WPForms button next to the pro license.
 This will save a zipped file of the WPForms plugin to your computer.